Sagar-Ojha/Inverted-Pendulum-Cart-LQR/README.md

-# Inverted Pendulum on a Cart with Linear Controller
+# Inverted Pendulum on a Cart with Linear Quadratic Regulator

 Contains linearization based controller for command following with an observer based state feedback.
 Run **simplePendulumOnACart_v0.m** to load the variable into the workspace and run **simplePendulumOnACart0.slx**.